'When people give him a standing ovation it proves that his hard work has paid off'

-WATCH: Chesterfield dance student shows the talent that has earned him a place at leading college where Victoria Beckham, Kerry Ellis and Ruthie Henshall trained
+WATCH: Chesterfield dance student shows how he earned a place at leading college where Victoria Beckham, Kerry Ellis and Ruthie Henshall trained

 and live on Freeview channel 276